Mgray881/ENG3/README.md

 ## circuitphython_servo

 ### Description & Code
-this asignment was to get 2 buttons and when u press one button it goes to 180 and when u press the other one it goes to 0.
+This asignment was to get 2 buttons and when u press one button it goes to 180 and when u press the other one it goes to 0.
+I got this working by getting the buttons working then add the code.

 ```python